psychemedia/finn-resources/src/irish-legends-finn-oisin.md

 ---

 https://archive.org/details/cuchulainofmuirt00gregrich/page/n21/mode/2up
-Cuchulain of Muirthemne : the story of the men of the Red Branch of Ulster by Gregory, Lady, 1852-1932; Yeats, W. B. (William Butler), 1865-1939 Publication date 1903
+Cuchulain of Muirthemne: the story of the men of the Red Branch of Ulster by Gregory, Lady, 1852-1932; Yeats, W. B. (William Butler), 1865-1939 Publication date 1903